 We will now look at some of the best money market accounts available today.
 Most banks and credit unions have eligibility requirements that you’ll need to meet before opening an account.

 These requirements will change from one financial institution to the next.
 Take the time to find the applicable requirements when applying for an account.

 1. UFB Direct

-UFB Direct offers MMAs with an APY of 5.02%.
+UFB Direct offers MMAs with a high yield APY.
 They’ve removed the $25,000 minimum opening deposit and no longer charge monthly maintenance fees.

 2. Discover Bank